- 1 Consider These Characteristic

 - 3 Best Mallard Decoys Final Thoughts

 Sure, hunters have killed ducks over some pretty simplistic decoys.
 From mounds of dirt to plastic jugs painted black, there is a story out there about someone who has shot birds.
 And it is true; you do not need the most life-like, super realistic decoys to kill ducks.
 Just grab a loaf of bread and head to your local park to see for yourself!
 In all seriousness though, most duck hunters are chasing after heavily pressured birds and unless you enjoy shooting at ducks out past 60 yards, having the best mallard decoys will certainly have an impact on your success.
-If your goal is to have ducks landing feet down right in front of you, check out this article to see my top picks for duck decoys.
+If your goal is to have ducks landing feet down right in front of you, check out this article to see my top picks for duck decoys in 2020.

 Short On Time?
 Here Is The Bullet List